ronknight/flask-url-cleaner/README.md

 ## 🌟 Features

 - Removes the 'csrfToken' parameter from URLs
-- Simple Flask API with a single endpoint
+- Simple Flask web application with a user interface
+- API endpoint for programmatic access
 - Easily integrable into larger projects

 ## 📋 Requirements